Solid-that-flows picture of glass-forming liquids

+Turning to the $\alpha$ process, an analysis of dielectric spectra of 53 liquids revealed that the $\alpha$ high-frequency approximate exponent -- identified as the minimum slope in a log-log plot of the loss, $\am$ -- is predominantly close to -0.5 (\fig{fig:alfabeta}(b)); $\am$ moreover approaches -0.5 as $T\to T_g$ \cite{nie09}.
+Recent light-scattering data confirm this picture \cite{pab21,sid23}, compare \fig{fig:alfabeta}(c).
+We also note that recent extensive computer simulations find the exponent -0.38 \cite{sca22}, which is not far from -0.5.

-Point defects in simple crystals are either vacancies or interstitials, i.e., missing or extra atoms \cite{ash76,kit76}.
+\textbf{Elastic Models for the Temperature Dependence of $\ta$.} Point defects in simple crystals are either vacancies or interstitials \cite{ash76,kit76}.
 Such defects can jump, and the activation energy for a jump scales with the crystal's elastic constants \cite{fly68}.
-In the \stf picture it is obvious to assume that the flow-event activation energy likewise is proportional to the elastic constants, here those that characterize fast deformations of the surrounding medium, i.e., the high-frequency plateau shear and bulk moduli.
-This idea defines the elastic models that exist in several versions \cite{dyr06,rou11} and have been linked to models based on decrease of free volume or growth of collective motion upon cooling \cite{bet15,xu23}.
-In some models \cite{mir14a,pha18,mei21} elasticity accounts for only part of the activation energy, however.
+In the \stf picture it is obvious to assume that the flow-event activation energy likewise is proportional to the elastic constants, here those that characterize fast deformations, i.e., the high-frequency plateau shear and bulk moduli.
+This idea defines the elastic models that exist in several versions \cite{dyr06,rou11}, and which have been linked to models based on the decrease of free volume or increase of collective motion upon cooling \cite{bet15,xu23}.
+Note that in some models elasticity accounts for only part of the activation energy \cite{mir14a,pha18,mei21}.

-Just as for a plastic flow (\sect{subseq:con_plast}), flow events in a glass-forming liquid preferably take place at soft spots \cite{joh05,sch14a} (\fig{fig:soft}(b)).
-The simplest mean-field approach ignores this and assumes that all flow-event activation energies scale in proportion to the macroscopic moduli.
-For a perfectly spherical flow event in a homogeneous material, the surroundings experience as mentioned a radial displacement $\propto 1/r^2$.
-This results in a pure shear deformation, i.e., with no density change (\sect{subsec:flow}).
-Thus the relevant elastic constant is the high-frequency plateau shear modulus $G_\infty$ that -- ignoring the existence of dynamic heterogeneities -- defines the shoving model according to which \cite{dyr96}
+The simplest mean-field approach assumes that all flow-event activation energies scale in proportion to the macroscopic moduli.
+For a perfectly spherical flow event in a homogeneous solid, the surroundings experience as mentioned a radial displacement $\propto 1/r^2$.
+This results in a pure shear deformation, i.e., one with no density change except at the flow event center.
+Thus the relevant elastic constant is the high-frequency plateau shear modulus $G_\infty$.
+The shoving model ignores the flow-event center contribution to the activation energy and predicts \cite{dyr96}